ANSELMA

 APRIL 11

-In 2018, Anselma expanded its offerings with the in-house clothing brand Made in Anselma.
-The brand features timeless, gender-neutral garments made from discarded and vintage fabrics sourced mainly from former seamstresses and defunct manufacturing workshops in the former Yugoslavia.
-The brand is regularly showcased at Ljubljana Fashion Week and has twice received the WOW Award for sustainability.
+In 2018, Anselma expanded its product range to include an in-house clothing brand “Made in Anselma”.
+The brand features timeless, gender-neutral garments made from discarded and vintage fabrics sourced mainly from former dressmakers and defunct manufacturing workshops in the former Yugoslavia.
+The brand is regularly showcased at Ljubljana Fashion Week and has twice won the WOW Sustainability Award.